charles356/malaria-deaths-/README.md

 **Tools as Follow**

-**Microsoft Excel:** Extracting the dataset, making the appropriate changes to column names
+**Microsoft Excel:** Extracting the dataset, making the appropriate changes to column names.

 **MYSQL:** For transforming, filtering data into information, used to get accurate analytical data/statistics.